 We saved the big guy for last.
 Known as the ‘Friendly Giant’ of Canadian skiing, Lake Louise Ski Resort spans 4,200 acres across four mountain faces – you won’t know where to start first!
 Our insider tip?
 Stick to the back side in the morning while the sun is still warming the slopes.

 Don’t let its size scare you off, even for the beginner skier.
 There’s always a green run down from any of the lifts, so families and groups with mixed abilities can all stick to the same area.
-Be sure to check out Kuma Yama with creations from their new chef.

 Day 6: Explore Lake Louise by Skate and Snowshoe